alexwalterhiggins/TSRCT/TSRCT White Paper.md

 - **Theoretical:** Concerns the underlying theories, models, and frameworks that inform the approach to AI adoption and organizational change.
 Establishes a theoretical foundation that supports understanding the implications of AI technologies, including logistical considerations, governance frameworks, and societal impact. *Involves deductive thinking*.

 - **Applied:** Focuses on the practical application and implementation of theoretical concepts in real-world scenarios.
 Identifies best practices and case studies that illustrate successful AI integration.
-Develops guidelines and toolkits to assist organizations in practical application of AI strategies. *Involves inductive thinkng*.
+Develops guidelines and toolkits to assist organizations in practical application of AI objectives given emergent trends and capabilities. *Involves inductive thinkng*.

 - **Content:** Pertains to the specific data, knowledge, and information that drive AI use case development and utilization.
 Geneartes specific insights that address mission-specific challenges and opportunities of AI adoption, recognizing the unique needs and constraints of specific AI-enabled capabilities. *Involves abductive thinking*.

-### Implementation Approaches (TO-DO)
+### Implementation Approaches 🚧

 Effective implementation of the TSRCT framework involves customization to align with specific organizational needs.
 This strategy emphasizes the importance of cross-functional teams to drive AI initiatives, continuous learning through feedback loops, and establishing clear metrics for monitoring and evaluation.
 By iteratively refining AI strategies, organizations can realize greater value from AI investments.